blongworth/python-oceanography-lesson/_episodes/17-Intro-NetCDF.md

 Four-dimensional (4D) data, like temperature over an area varying with time and altitude, is stored as a series of two-dimensional arrays.
 ![3D](../fig/netcdf_4D.gif)

-## Basic components of a netCDF file
+## Basic components of a NetCDF file
 A netCDF file contains **dimensions, variables, and attributes**.
 These components are used together to capture the meaning of data and relations among data fields in an array-oriented dataset.
 The following figure shows the structure of a netCDF file using the CDL (network Common Data form Language) notation.
 CDL is the ASCII format used to describe the content of a netCDF file.

 ![netcdf](../fig/netcdf.png)